 Artist - Radio Show.
 Example: 1999-06-26 - Pierre @ Clubnight but 2007-05-27 - Carl Cox - Essential Mix

-All this might sound like nitty-gritty but it comes from the fact that the DJ is not live in the club and if, we wouldn't use
+All this might sound like nitty-gritty but it comes from the fact that the DJ is not live in the venue and if, we wouldn't use

-Live @ as for clubs since that is used for Live Acts.
+Live @ as for venues since that is used for Live Acts.
 So